k-changwu/image-steganography-tool/README.md

 Initialized the README.md.
 Further fleshed out how the idea of the project will work; decided that at the very least having a color cycling feature in our tool similar to that of Task 16 in TryHackMe CTF collection volume 1.
 ### Dec 15, 2021 (Wednesday)
 - **Katherine** 🧊
 Did research on potential additonal features of the tool (in addition to LSB and color cycling).
 Looked into combining Blowfish Algorithm and DCT Steganography.
 Proposed idea of implementing other ciphers such as Vignere and Caesar in the same way.
+Also researched & took notes on different image steg techniques such as masking & filtering, redudant pattern encoding, as well as lossy vs lossless compression.
+Reached out to other Steganography groups to communicate and coordinate presentations and tool features.
 - **Rickey** 🌪️